 The goal of risk management is addressed in Forms 1 - 6, which provide an objective analysis of the severity of the offense and the culpability of the offender.
-The forms provide an initial recommendation at the point of intersection for imprisonment, jail as an initial condition of probation, or presumptive probation.
+The forms provide an initial recommendation at the point of intersection for imprisonment. intermediate sanction, or regular probation.
 The length of stay indicated in each box is an initial recommendation.